-New queries are only sent to your database when the dashboard is being viewed, or a dashboard report or snapshot is being generated.
 If none of these criteria are met, new queries are NOT sent to your database.

 Each chart is cached in our system from the first time the chart is created and saved.
 The cache duration tells our system how long to keep a cached version of a chart before it is considered to be expired.

 The cache duration is set on a per-dashboard basis.
 The default cache duration is 1 hour, but can be adjusted in your dashboard settings.
 Note: only dashboard admins may adjust the cache duration.